Jackson Wang: Personal life

+Wang attended a public school in Hong Kong, but his lively personality led him to constantly eat and talk during class, prompting his teachers to suspect ADHD and suggest his mother take him to a doctor.
+He later transferred to the American International School where the educational approach allowed for more freedom of expression.
+He dropped out of school to move to South Korea and never graduated.

 Because of his work in the entertainment industry in China, Korea and the rest of the world, Wang is proficient in a number of languages; he can fluently speak and understand Mandarin, Cantonese, Korean, and English, as well as the Shanghai dialect.
 In 2025 he shared that he was studying Japanese.

 In August 2019, Wang uploaded a photo of the Chinese flag and declared himself as "one of 1.4 billion guardians of the Chinese flag" on his official Weibo account, after a People's Republic of China flag was removed and tossed into the Victoria Harbour during the 2019–20 Hong Kong protests.
 In a January 2020 interview with Forbes, Wang introduced himself as "Jackson Wang from China" and stated: "My goal is just to put my name out on the table just to let everybody to get to know me.
 I want to ... let people know that Chinese kids are working on good music too."

 In January 2025, he donated ¥1 million yuan to the China Foundation for Rural Development to help those affected by the Tibet earthquake.
 In April 2025, he donated towards earthquake relief to Thailand in light of the 2025 Myanmar earthquake, namely to the Rajaprajanugroh Foundation, Friends in Need (of "PA") Volunteers Foundation Thai Red Cross and Gun Jom Phalang Foundation.
+In November 2025, he donated to help those affected in the Wang Fuk Court fire.